Rajaneha/Deepdoom-RL-with-ViZDoom/README.md

 **DeepDoom** is a reinforcement learning project built on the [ViZDoom](https://github.com/mwydmuch/ViZDoom) platform.
 It leverages **PPO**, **A2C**, and **DQN** algorithms to train AI agents for combat and survival in various Doom-inspired FPS scenarios.

-> Includes: 🧠 Custom environments, 📈 training visualizations, 🕹️ real-time interaction via Flask web app, and 🎓 curriculum learning strategies.
+> Includes: 🧠 Custom Gym-compatible environments, 📈 training visualizations, 🕹️ real-time interaction via Flask web app, and 🎓 curriculum learning strategies.

 ---